rachaelbabister/lyric-quiz/README.md

 ### Languages Used

-HTML and CSS were used to create this website.
+HTML, CSS and Javascript were used to create this interactive online game.

 ### Frameworks, Libraries & Programs Used